renfredxh/tmx/README.md

 I've decided to fork this so that people that would like to use python 3 to develop tiled based games will have access to compatible tools.
 If you'd still like to use python 2.x, you can use the [python 2.x branch](https://github.com/RenfredH04/tmx/tree/python2.x).
 There is no offical doumentation for tmx yet, but you can view an example of pratical use of this library in my project, [pylletTown](https://github.com/RenfredH04/pylletTown) along with a [video of it working in action](http://youtu.be/KnOMXyqbxqY).
+Also included is a folder of [various examples](https://github.com/RenfredH04/tmx#running-examples) of different kinds of game to show what the library is capable of.

 Installiation of the [pygame](http://www.pygame.org/install.html) and any version of [python3](http://www.python.org/getit/) is required to use tmx.